namzug16/super-responsive/README.md

 ###Percentage Value

-Here we have the method
+Here we have the function
 ```dart
 double responsivePercentageValue({
 required double valuePercentage,